Jingo-Finance/docs/docs/concepts/protocol/oracle.md

 Unfamiliar with the concept of an oracle?
 Check out the Ethereum Foundation's [oracle overview](https://ethereum.org/en/developers/docs/oracles/) first.
 :::

-All Pegasys v3 pools can serve as oracles, offering access to historical price and liquidity data.
+All Jingo v3 pools can serve as oracles, offering access to historical price and liquidity data.
 This capability unlocks a wide range of on-chain use cases.

 Historical data is stored as an array of observations.
 At first, each pool tracks only a single observation, overwriting it as blocks elapse.
 This limits how far into the past users may access data.
 However, any party willing to pay the transaction fees may [increase the number of tracked observations](../../contracts/v3/reference/core/PegasysV3Pool#increaseobservationcardinalitynext) (up to a maximum of `65535`), expanding the period of data availability to ~9 days or more.